davekinkead/thesis/thesis/outline.md

-CH3 - Democracy & Legitimacy
+CH3 - Authority, Democracy & Legitimacy
 ----------------------

 This chapter will serve to examine the relationship between democracy, legitimacy and authority.